 Regular moderate wine consumption has been associated with certain potential health benefits for adults, particularly those aged over 40 years.
 Drinking more than what is recommended in guidelines will not provide more benefits, however, only harms.
 The risk of harm increases with each drink above moderation.

 Drinking wine should be avoided by young and underage individuals, those with a history of alcohol dependence, with alcohol-related or other mental health and physical conditions, during pregnancy and when breastfeeding, and when taking certain medications.

 Both the amount consumed and the drinking pattern is also relevant when considering the health aspects of alcoholic beverages.

-It is better to drink moderately and regularly with the meals than to drink the same amount at a single occasion, and without any food.
+It is better to drink wine moderately and regularly with the meals than to drink the same amount on a single occasion, and without any food.

 Traditionally, most European cultures consider wine a refined choice, a view which is consistent with moderate consumption, nonetheless enormous cross-cultural variations in the way Europeans drink and behave when they drink do exist...